mathworks/docmaker/README.md

 The repository contains a top-level [MATLAB project](https://www.mathworks.com/help/matlab/projects.html).
 Developers should follow the [user setup instructions](tbx/docmakerdoc/index.md) by generating a GitHub access token and registering the token with MATLAB.

-Development requires the [MATLAB Build Tool](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html) that was introduced in MATLAB R2022b.
+Development requires the [MATLAB Build Tool](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html) which was introduced in MATLAB R2022b.

 ## User documentation